minamikhael1/TheMovieDB/README.md

 # TheMovieDB
-iOS app in swift using The Movie Database API to display and search Now Playing movies https://developers.themoviedb.org/
+iOS app in swift using The Movie Database API to display and search movies that are currently playing https://developers.themoviedb.org/

 ## Features